 An effective elevator pitch, also known as a 30-second pitch, or just pitch, must generate interest quickly.
 Effective pitches normally:

 Since an effective pitch is delivered verbally, you need to show energy and enthusiasm when giving your pitch.
 The energy you show in your delivery will impress your audience and make them think that you really have a viable business proposition that is worth listening to.
 Your energy also immediately grabs their attention.

-Begin your pitch by identifying a problem or dilemma and explain how it has negatively affected people's lives — by wasting their time, costing them money in some way, slowing down their progress, etc. In short, describe the implications or consequences.
+Begin your pitch by identifying a problem or dilemma and explain how it has negatively affected people's lives — by wasting their time, costing them money, slowing down their progress, etc. In short, describe the implications or consequences of their current situation.

 Present your solution by explaining how it addresses the problem(s) that you've identified.
 Your explanation must be well-thought out to be credible.
-Falling short in this area leads to mistrust.
+Falling short in this regard will lead to mistrust.

 Go on to explain the main benefits that your solution offers.
 One way of doing this is by asking a question like “Would a typical time savings of 30% and doubling your profit interest you?”

 Detail some of the major benefits and gains your solution offers.
 These benefits must be something to which your current audience relates.
 To earn more trust you can use gains, advantages, time savings, reductions, numbers percentages, studies, results, testimonials, etc. to prove your solution is valid and logical, timely and practical.